 - Polygamy (marriage of many) because polyamorists are not always married.
 Even more importantly, polygamy is almost always practiced as polygyny, or one man married to multiple women.
 Usually in those relationships, the women are not allowed to have additional male partners and are prohibited from having sex with each other.
 Polyamory, in contrast, allows for women to have multiple partners as well as men.

-Polyamory is a form of nonmonogamy in which women and/or men establish emotionally and/or sexually intimate relationships with multiple people at the same time.
+Polyamory is a form of nonmonogamy in which people of any gender can establish emotionally and/or sexually intimate relationships with multiple people at the same time.
 The partners all know about each other, and are often friends or chosen family members (though sometimes they don’t like each other, which can cause problems).
 While occasionally it translates as group sex, most often poly people interact sexually in pairs and save the group thing for socializing.